-The second type exists in two varieties.
+The second hypothesis exists in two varieties.
 The first supposes that life came into being in “black smokers”, hydrothermal vents formed along undersea ridges such as the Mid-Atlantic Ridge.
-Sea water leaks down through fissures in the rock and is super-heated by nearby magma.
+Sea water leaks down through fissures in the rock and is super-heated by magma.
 The super-heated water may attain a temperature of 400°C, but the immense pressure keeps it from boiling.
-It dissolves minerals which are then liberated when the mineral-laden water comes back up and hits the relatively colder sea water, emitting sulfur-bearing black molecules which look like, but are not, smoke and which pile up to produce “chimneys”.
-White smokers, on the other hand, carry barium, calcium and silicon.
+When the mineral-laden water rises and hits the relatively colder sea water, dissolved minerals are liberated, emitting sulfur-bearing black molecules which look like, but are not, smoke and which pile up to produce “chimneys”.
+White smokers, which carry barium, calcium and silicon, also exist.
 It was thought that the reaction of hydrogen sulfide from the vent with water would provide the energy necessary for the formation of life.
 Although life does abound in these vents, it is not at all like ours.
-One finds, for instance, extremophile organisms which live in darkness and get their nourishment from hydrogen sulfide.
+One finds, for instance, extremophile organisms which live in darkness and obtain their nourishment from hydrogen sulfide.